sirineno/Project_DL/README.md

 1. We explained our model structure and the training + validation execution in the "model_train_val.ipynb".
 However, the execution of it was made in the python scripts in the "Train_and_val" folder.
 We created the notebook just to explain the model.
 2. We analyzed the model's performance in the "Model_performance" Folder.
 You'll find in this folder the validation's metrics results file that we used to analyze the model's performance.

+### How to download and use the dataset :
+I you would like to download the datasets, you can get them through this link : https://salicon.net/download/ Make sure to download :
+- Images : training and validation
+- Annotations: training and validation